|Study location||Netherlands, Maastricht|

 High academic standard

 CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons.
 To ensure that students do well, CES offers extensive academic advising, workshops and regular monitoring.
 Maastricht University uses Problem-Based Learning (PBL), a student-centred teaching approach.
 Small groups of students (12-15) work on academic or practical cases prepared by their professors.
 Faculty act as guides to students who are in charge of their own learning and are expected to be committed, active and self-motivated.

-Acceptance to the Open Enrolment Programmes is competitive and early application is recommended.
-While most students participating in our open enrolment programmes are undergraduates at the junior or senior level, applications by motivated students at the sophomore and/or freshman level with a good GPA will be considered too.
-You should have a minimum GPA of 3.0 in order to apply for a CES Open Enrolment Programme.
+Acceptance to the Positive Psychology programme is competitive and early application is recommended.
+While most students participating in our Positive Psychology programme are undergraduates at the junior or senior level, applications by motivated students at the sophomore and/or freshman level with a good GPA will be considered too.
+You should have a minimum GPA of 3.0 in order to apply for the Positive Psychology programme.
 If you have a lower GPA, you can request to be considered if you can show a recommendation from a professor or academic advisor at your home university or college with specific details about your academic development so far.

 Applicants must be proficient in English.
 Non-native speakers are required to demonstrate proof of English language proficiency.
 Students with an International Baccalaureate or European Baccalaureate diploma are exempted, as are EU-nationals.
 International students who are enrolled as fulltime students at university or college in a native-speaking country where English is the language of instruction are also exempted.

 All other prospective students must present a current TOEFL (Test of English as a Foreign Language) or IELTS (International English Testing System), score before they can be admitted.

 Your TOEFL test score has to be at least: